farleykr/my-homepage/resume.md

 #### Tier 1 Agent, NMCI Service Desk, November 2010 – November 2011

-* Responsible for answering phone calls from military personnel and civilians and resolving or escalating their PC, laptop, network, account, or software issues
+* My primary responsibility on the service desk was answering phone calls from military personnel and civilian contractors and resolving or escalating their PC, laptop, network, account, or software issues
-* Specifically sought by leadership for training and advising new agents
+* I was specifically sought by leadership for training and advising new agents
-* Consistently recognized as top performer for receiving perfect scores on QA audits
+* I was consistently recognized as top performer for receiving perfect scores on QA audits
-* Specifically chosen to assist higher tiered teams while at the help desk level
+* And I was specifically chosen to assist higher tiered teams while at the service desk level

 ### EDUCATION